A Survey of Reinforcement Learning from Human Feedback: Feedback

 While the previous classes of feedback types are all aimed at directly learning a reward function, there are also classes of feedback types that do not directly learn a reward function but rather help to learn a better representation.

 \paragraph{Feature Traces} While many approaches either rely on hard-coded features or learn a model entirely end-to-end, it is also possible to actively elicit new features from human feedback.
 Feature traces were proposed by \citet{bobu2022inducing} as an approach to actively learn new relevant features.
-This type of feedback relies on a human operator to demonstrate a behavior in which a certain feature of interest, such as the distance to a sensitive object, monotonically increases or decreases.
+This type of feedback relies on a human operator to demonstrate a behavior in which a certain feature of interest, such as the distance to a sensitive object, monotonically increases or decreases, e.g., by moving a robot arm closer to the object.
 They make it possible to extend the set of features once the current set can no longer adequately explain the human feedback supplied through another type of feedback.
 The defining characteristics of feature traces are that they are of descriptive (\textbf{intent}) and explicitly (\textbf{explicitness}) given in an active manner (\textbf{involvement}) for a single (\textbf{arity}) segment (\textbf{granularity}) on an instance-level \textbf{abstraction}.

 Feature traces are strongly related to inter-temporal preferences (\cref{sec:feedback-classes-intertemporal}) since both types rely on changes in feature or reward values in the course of a single trajectory. \Citet{bobu2022inducing} propose to learn from feature traces by leveraging a Bradley-Terry model to learn the feature values, similar to other approaches that use such a model to learn reward values.
 Similar to importance feedback, feature traces rely on another type of feedback to actually make use of the learned features and is, therefore, a purely supplementary form of feedback.
 For instance, \citet{bobu2022inducing} use intervention feedback to train a reward model on the set of features derived using feature traces.